- Latin America

 - Video Library

-Moving from Chicago, IL to Teach English at the Sultan Qaboos University in Oman.
+From Chicago to Oman: Teaching English at the Sultan Qaboos University

 Written by: Mariam Mazboudi

 I had never thought about working in the Middle East.
 I knew the pay was good in that area, but I was comfortable and settled in Chicago with all my part-time ESL teaching.

 In 2018, the International TESOL conference was held in Chicago.
 I had the Friday off so I went to check it out.
 It was the last day of the conference but there were still some good speakers and topics left to go see.
 After going to the sessions I wanted to see, I walked quickly through the poster presentations.
 I stopped at a presentation that a woman in India was making on using songs to improve vocabulary.
 At the end of her presentation, the woman thanked me and the other attendee for coming.
 She then asked me if I was Indian too.
 I told her of my background: Lebanese and Armenian.
 At the word “Armenian”, the other attendee turned around in surprise: “Armenian?
 Me too!”
 I was just as surprised to meet another Armenian, so we walked off the floor.
 She wanted to introduce me to her colleagues.
 It turns out they all worked at the number one university in Oman, Sultan Qaboos University, and they were looking to hire new staff.